 Let's dive deeper into each of these unique sections.

 The area with the most real estate in ProPresenter is the View Mode.
-This area covers the center area of ProPresenter and has multiple uses; you can switch between these functions using the buttons on the left center of the Toolbar.
+This area covers the center area of ProPresenter and has multiple uses; you can switch between these functions using the buttons on the top left of the Toolbar.

 Slide Show Mode -- The Slide Show button allows you to execute a trigger event that runs every slide in a presentation for a certain amount of time.
 As this setting is handled in the presentation data versus the slide/cue data, it does not add a Go to Next Timer on every slide, it just executes the trigger event at the end of each timer and it applies to all slides.
 In this manner, if you already have a Go To Next Timer on a slide, the slide's Go to Next Timer would override the time set in the Slide Show button.
 In addition, the final slide will always loop back to the first slide in the presentation.
 When you enable this setting, it will show blue and list the amount of time that the slides will run for.
 The default values are 5, 10, 15, 20, or you can choose to set a Custom amount of time.
 Once a custom time has been set, you will see the full Presentation time to the right of the Presentation Name.